 - owners and employers;

 - the self-employed*

 * If a person working under your control and direction is treated as self-employed for tax and national insurance purposes, they may nevertheless be treated as your employee for health and safety purposes.
 You should take steps to ensure that they also have been appropriately trained.

-Advice on who may training, what form that training may take and those to organise it can be found at Health and safety training: A brief guide.
+Advice on who may need training, what form that training may take and how to organise it can be found at Health and safety training: A brief guide.

 It should also be recognised that some people may have particular or additional training needs such as

 - people changing jobs or operating different plant and machinery;

 - agency workers

 - migrant workers (including making provision for non-English speakers).

 When deciding what type of training requirements you may require and how that training might then be implemented there are a number of significant steps in the process: